ArtHacker123/yatpd/README.md

 Besides, you could find some small tools about image processing in `yatpd.train`, like:

-* Random cut image
+* Cut image into same size randomly
-* HOG Feature to HOG-NMF Feature
+* Convert HOG Feature to HOG-NMF Feature

 License
 ---------